Robaina/Pynteny/CONTRIBUTING.md

 Pynteny depends on packages that are not available in pip, namely [HMMER](https://github.com/EddyRivasLab/hmmer) and [Prodigal](https://github.com/hyattpd/Prodigal).
 These can be installed from the bioconda channel.
 Hence, to setup up a developer environment for Pynteny:

 1. Fork and download repo, cd to downloaded directory.
-You should work on the "dev" branch.
+You should create a new branch to work on your issue.

 2. Create conda environment with required dependencies: